 - Press the Windows and R key together

 You can also delete specific rules instead of all if only some of them are problematic.
-You can do it by opening Outlook and then go to file.
-Click on ‘Manage rules and alerts’ then open the box then select the rules that you want to delete.
+You can do it by opening Outlook and then go to File.
+Click on ‘Manage Rules and Alerts’ then open the box then select the rules that you want to delete and click on Delete.

 If you want more help regarding the Outlook rules not working issue then do connect with the Email Chat Support and the experts will help you out in no time.